Perth Hebrew Congregation

+It is situated within a Jewish precinct that also includes JHub Maccabi Community Centre and Carmel School, a Jewish Day School.

 Overview

 The first two scrolls in the possession of the Perth Hebrew Congregation were gifts from members of the Montefiore clan.

 The synagogue received a grant of A$100,000 as part of the National Community Crime Prevention Programme (NCCPP).
 The project was to "design and erect a perimeter security fence complete with access controls around the premises of the Perth Synagogue".
 The rationale was for protection of the premises and population in the event of a potential attack on PHC.

+The synagogue includes a child care – namely Ruth Landau Harp Early Learning offering education to children aged from 6 weeks to 5 years, educating children on the Jewish calendar of events and Jewish values, with all meals being kosher.